michoug/theBIGbam/docs/PHAGE_PACKAGING.md

 - >2 peaks: Unknown_packaging

 The _3' or _5' suffix indicates directionality: which terminus comes first when traversing the genome in the forward direction.

+merging peaks is nice but if i do it before